 There was yet a further problematic element in play in that even in the aftermath of the Battle of Hogwarts, the Ministry was still predominately a bastion of traditional wizarding values, most of whose members were unwilling to give offense to those whose more moderate sufferings during the undeclared war just concluded had not been made public, nor were currently being spun into a circus by the media.

 There was a good deal of muttering on the part of the survivors of the actual battle on this point, but it had to be admitted that it was, after all, the Ministry which would be paying for the project.
-Nor, to be perfectly honest, did the victors of the Battle see a lot of credit to be gained by gratuitously giving offense to those who had been thoroughly out of the loop (a significant percentage of whom had also effectively given hostages to the Ministry who were held — under Ministry supervision — at Hogwarts), and who, receiving nothing but tainted information — which was all they were given by the Thickness Ministry — and had kept their heads down as much as possible, for the sake of their families’ safety.
+Nor, to be perfectly honest, did the victors of the Battle see a lot of credit to be gained by gratuitously giving offense to those who had been thoroughly out of the loop (a significant percentage of whom had also, due to the legislation which had made Hogwarts attendance mandatory, had effectively given hostages to the Ministry who had been held — under Ministry supervision — at Hogwarts), and who, receiving nothing but tainted information — which was all they were given by the Thickness Ministry — and had kept their heads down as much as possible, for the sake of their families’ safety.

-The public vindication of Headmaster Snape, and his highly publicized double role during the war (indeed, both of the previous wars) burst upon the general wizarding populace at about this stage of the proceedings, which had the result of making the selection of what wizard should be immortalized by the project relatively easy (Headmaster Snape not being in any condition to refuse).
+The public vindication of Headmaster Snape, and his highly publicized double role during the war (indeed, during both of the previous wars) burst upon the general wizarding populace at about this stage of the proceedings, which had the result of making the selection of what wizard should be immortalized by the project relatively easy (Headmaster Snape not being in any condition to refuse the honor).

 Indeed, both his double role, and his status as a literal halfblood were easily spun by the media — which found it in its best interests to throw its support behind the new Ministry, and the committee — as an exemplary modern representation of "Everywizard" in the public eye.
 Indeed, the reputation of Severus Snape, once so exposed to media manipulation, soon proved him to be a wizard with whom nearly any modern British wizard could plausibly make some form of a claim of association.